VanEck Vectors ETFs

 As far back as 1500 BC, Egyptians and other ancient peoples used gold for currency, and its importance has not waned since.
 In today’s world, we may not carry gold coins in our pockets, but gold remains one of the most highly valued commodities for cultures across the globe.Sound CurrencyGold’s historic role as a sound currency alternative is recognized universally — from farmers in India whose high-carat jewelry is a form of savings, to investors in the West who accumulate coins and bars, to central bankers around the globe who hold gold in their foreign exchange reserves.Powerful Investment ToolToday, gold is recognized as a potentially powerful tool in an investment portfolio.
 Gold may:

-Unless otherwise stated, portfolio facts and statistics are shown for Class A shares; other classes may have different characteristics.
+Portfolio facts and statistics are shown for Class A shares only unless otherwise noted; other classes may have different characteristics

-2The NYSE Arca Gold Miners Index (GDM) is a modified market capitalization-weighted index comprised of publicly traded companies involved primarily in mining for gold.
-The S&P® 500 Index, calculated with dividends reinvested, consists of 500 leading companies in leading industries of the U.S. economy.
+2The NYSE Arca Gold Miners (GDMNTR) Index (the "Index") is a Net Total Return modified market capitalization weighted index comprised of publicly traded companies primarily involved in the mining of gold and silver in locations around the world.
 The U.S. Dollar Index (DXY) indicates the general international value of the U.S. dollar.
 The DXY does this by averaging the exchange rates between the U.S. dollar and six major world currencies.
 All indices are unmanaged and include the reinvestment of all dividends, but do not reflect the payment of transaction costs, advisory fees or expenses that are associated with an investment in the Fund.
 An index’s performance is not illustrative of the Fund’s performance.
 Indices are not securities in which investments can be made.